Max Wideman

-Robert Max Wideman (born 19 January 1927) is a British project management consultant.
+Robert Max Wideman (19 January 1927 – 14 June 2026) was a British-Canadian project management consultant.
 He is the creator of the first edition of A Guide to the Project Management Body of Knowledge, the Project Management Institute's foundational book on the process of project management.
-Wideman is also well known for his free comprehensive project management knowledge web site. that contains over 12,500 pages, 550 Issacons (issues and considerations), and 280,000 links (as of September 2010).
+Wideman is also well known for his free comprehensive project management knowledge web site that contains over 12,500 pages, 550 Issacons (issues and considerations), and 280,000 links (as of September 2010).

 Early life, education, and career

 Wideman was born at home in Penarth on 19 January 1927.
 He attended Alpha School in Harrow and later the Bedford Modern School due to the outbreak of World War II.
-In 1944 Wideman obtained entrance to the City and Guilds section of the Imperial College in Kensington and was close to the center of London throughout the V-1 and V-2 rocket attacks.
+In 1944 Wideman obtained entrance to the City and Guilds section of the Imperial College in Kensington and was close to the centre of London throughout the V-1 and V-2 rocket attacks.

 In 1947 Wideman graduated with a Bachelor of Science with Honours in civil engineering.
 He then spent two years performing the mandatory National Service for the British Government that was required of every male at that time.
 After initial training Wideman was sent to Lüneburg in Germany as a Lance Bombardier in the Royal Artillery.
 He also spent time during this period teaching basic education subjects to enlisted soldiers in the British Army.

 Upon completion of his service in 1949, Wideman then worked for the Demolition and Construction Company.
 His first job was a contract for modernizing and expanding a steel mill in Scunthorpe in North Lincolnshire.
 Wideman was registered as a pupil engineer under agreement for two years while qualifying for his membership in the Institution of Civil Engineers.
 To complete the qualifying requirements prior to taking the final exam for the Institution of Civil Engineers, Wideman moved to the British colony of Northern Rhodesia in 1951 to work for the Colonial Service in the Department of Water Development and Irrigation.

 From 1955 to 1966, Wideman resided in England working for Sir Murdoch Macdonald & Partners, London, UK, and later for John Mowlem & Co.
 Ltd, London, UK.
 In 1961 he was promoted to the position of Construction Agent (Site Construction Manager).

-From 1966 to the present Wideman has resided in Canada, living in the cities of Toronto, Victoria, and Vancouver.
-He has held a number of professional titles including project manager, project director, vice president, and principal.
-Since 1990, Wideman has provided project management consulting through his own company, AEW Services.
+From 1966 Wideman resided in Canada, living in the cities of Toronto, Victoria, and Vancouver.
+He held a number of professional titles including project manager, project director, vice president, and principal.
+From 1990, Wideman provided project management consulting through his own company, AEW Services.

+Wideman died on 14 June 2026, at the age of 99.